MennoBordes/ProjectD_RvL/README.md

 Blockchain implementation.

-Open in visual studio and run.
+Open in visual studio, restore and run.